 Adam is most well-known for his tenacious fight against the State Water Board’s plan to double the amount of the water the state takes from the Stanislaus, Tuolumne, and Merced rivers.
 He advanced legislation to block the water grab over the objection of the Assembly’s leadership and was subsequently kicked off the water committee he had served on since his first election.
 He organized a water protest in Sacramento which saw more than 1,000 people descend on the State Capitol to voice opposition to the state’s plan.
 He brought Governor Newsom to Merced and Fresno to hear how local communities would be impacted by the plan, and the Governor subsequently removed the chief architect of the water grab from her post as Chair of the State Water Board.
 Adam has never apologized for fighting for the interests of the Central Valley, and he continues to lead the fight against the water grab.

-Assemblymember Gray currently Chairs the Governmental Organization Committee, and is a sitting member of the committees on Aging and Long-Term Care, and Environmental Safety and Toxic Materials.
-Adam lives in a historic neighborhood in Merced, CA.
+Adam currently Chairs the Governmental Organization Committee and is a sitting member of the committees on Agriculture and Revenue and Taxation.